Public Accounts of Canada 2017 Volume I—Top of the page Navigation

 Under the securities lending program, the Account has agency agreements with two major financial institutions.
 Loans of securities are effected on behalf of the Account by these agents, who guarantee the loans and obtain collateral of equal or greater value from approved counterparties.
 These transactions can range from 1 to 31 days in duration.
 The securities loaned continue to be accounted for as investment assets.
 Income on securities lending transactions is included in Total net revenue from investments in the Statement of operations.

 Special drawing rights

-The SDR serves as the unit of account for the International Monetary Fund (IMF) and its value is based on a "basket" of four major currencies: the Euro, the US dollar, the British pound sterling and the Japanese yen.
-On 30 November 2015 the Executive Board of the IMF decided to include the Chinese renminbi in the SDR basket effective 1 October 2016.
+The SDR serves as the unit of account for the International Monetary Fund (IMF) and its value is based on a "basket" of five major currencies: the Euro, the US dollar, the British pound sterling, the Japanese yen and the Chinese renminbi.

 Translation of foreign currencies and special drawing rights

 Assets denominated in foreign currencies and SDRs are translated into Canadian-dollar equivalents at the rates prevailing as of March 31, which were as follows:

 Gains or losses resulting from the translation of assets and advances from the CRF denominated in foreign currencies and SDRs, as well as from transactions throughout the fiscal year, are recognized as net foreign exchange gains or losses and are included in the Statement of operations.